Orthogonal polynomials with periodically modulated recurrence coefficients in the Jordan block case II

+The matrices $Z_n$ are chosen in a way that one can apply to the system~\eqref{eq:132} Levinson's theorem.
+Then thanks to the relation \eqref{eq:133}, the asymptotics of $(\vec{v}_n)$ easily leads to the asymptotics of $(\vec{u}_{nN+i} : n \geq n_0)$.
+The success of this approach depends on the properties of the matrices $Z_n$.
+In \cite{Janas2001} the construction of these matrices were motivated by a formal WKB method in which, by means of an \emph{ansatz}, one guesses the form of the solution.
+This approach was later extended in \cite{Damanik2007, Janas2009, Motyka2014, Naboko2010}.
+It should be emphasized that the resulting matrices $Z_n$ were complex-valued, oscillating and unbounded.

-Before we close the introduction, let us describe methods of the proofs.
-We start by extending techniques which were successful in the prequel \cite{jordan}.
-Namely, we first introduce a proper modification of the recurrence system to obtain a sequence of transfer matrices which is uniformly diagonalizable.
-We call it \emph{shifted conjugation}.
-Since the sequences considered now are more singular, we were forced to use a more general and delicate change of variables which allowed us to exploit the condition \eqref{eq:124} to remove the singularity.
-Thanks to this the spectral properties of $A$ on $\Lambda_+$ can be derived analogously to \cite{jordan}.
+In this work, we start by extending techniques which were successful in the prequel~\cite{jordan}.
+Namely, we construct matrices $Z_n$ such that the system \eqref{eq:132} satisfies hypotheses of a uniform discrete Levinson's theorem so it belongs to Harris--Lutz paradigm.
+However, our matrices are very simple and explicit (see \eqref{eq:3}), real and convergent (obviously to a singular matrix).
+These features lead to greater applicability of our approach than in the previous works.
+Since Jacobi parameters considered in this paper are more "singular" than in \cite{jordan}, we were forced to use a more general and delicate change of variables, so that we can exploit the condition \eqref{eq:88} to "smooth them out".
+Using our change of variables, the spectral properties of $A$ on $\Lambda_+$ can be derived analogously to \cite{jordan}.